Plain English

 Net Income

-Net Income is the profit a company keeps after paying all its bills.
-It's what's left over after subtracting expenses, t…
+Net Income is the amount of money a company has left over after paying all its bills.
+It's calculated by taking total re…

 Net Margin